 What is LiPo Battery balancing and why is it so important?

-Remember back on the LiPo battery page where we talked about the 100%, fully charged voltage of a LiPo battery cell being 4.20 volts?
+Recall back on the LiPo battery charging page where we talked about the 100%, fully charged voltage of a LiPo battery cell being 4.20 volts?
 Well, here is where that number comes into play again.

 Balancing is required however on any LiPo battery pack that has more than one cell hooked in series.
 Why?